-2.1 The Head, Estates Manager and Premises Manager (PM) who is also the Chief Fire Marshall are responsible for the on-going management and maintenance of fire safety arrangements within the areas that come under their control.
+2.1 The Head and Estates Manager (EM) who is also the Chief Fire Marshall are responsible for the ongoing management and maintenance of fire safety arrangements within the areas that come under their control.
 This includes:

-- ensuring that appropriate training for those assisting in evacuations; - ensuring that all staff, pupils, contractors and visitors are made aware of basic fire safety procedures; - ensuring that day and where required, evening fire emergency practices or fire drills are carried out each school term, to familiarise staff, pupils and other users of the school with the school evacuation procedures in the event of a fire emergency; - ensuring that all means of escape are kept clear of obstructions, and free of combustible material and any potential sources of ignition; - ensuring that good standards of housekeeping are maintained at all times; - ensuring that all statutory instructions relating to fire doors are observed; - reporting any defects with the fire alarm system, emergency lighting, fire doors, portable fire extinguishers or fire signs, etc. to the appropriate persons; and - reporting any incidents of fire. - 2.2 Emergency Contact: A pro-forma for emergency contact telephone numbers is issued to parents at the beginning of each academic year and this is to be completed and returned to the School Office.
+- ensuring that appropriate training for those assisting in evacuations. - ensuring that all staff, pupils, contractors, and visitors are made aware of basic fire safety procedures. - ensuring that day and where required, evening fire emergency practices or fire drills are conducted each School term, to familiarise staff, pupils, and other users of the School with the School evacuation procedures in the event of a fire emergency. - ensuring that all means of escape are kept clear of obstructions, and free of combustible material and any potential sources of ignition. - ensuring that good standards of housekeeping are always maintained. - ensuring that all statutory instructions relating to fire doors are observed. - reporting any defects with the fire alarm system, emergency lighting, fire doors, portable fire extinguishers or fire signs, etc. to the appropriate persons; and - reporting any incidents of fire. - 2.2 Emergency Contact: A pro forma for emergency contact telephone numbers is issued to parents at the beginning of each academic year and this is to be completed and returned to the School Office.
 Notification of any change to these details must be reported to the School Office.
-Every employee at the school has been asked to complete a form giving details of next of kin, emergency contact numbers, and relevant details about medication.
+Every employee at the School has been asked to complete a form giving details of next of kin, emergency contact numbers, and relevant details about medication.
 If they do not wish to do this, a disclaimer must be signed.
-Were there ever to be a disaster or crisis affecting the staff and/or pupils of the School, there would be need for easy access to certain data.
+Were there ever to be a disaster or crisis affecting the staff and/or pupils of the School, there would be a need for easy access to certain data.
 It would also be essential for considered procedures to be pre-determined to avoid the risk of ill-considered action being taken during a time of stress.
-The management of the school has in place a Critical Incident Management Plan agreed with Board of Directors. - 2.3 The primary aim of our Fire Safety Policy is to safeguard life and to this end the Head and the Board of Directors assume this responsibility.
+The management of the School has in place a Critical Incident Management Plan agreed with the Board of Directors. - Our Fire Safety Policy aims to safeguard life, the Head and the Board of Directors assume this responsibility.
 Policies and procedures are available for all staff who are required to be familiar with and apply them. - 2.4 Advice is taken from the Fire Brigade inspector and appropriate specialist advisors.
 A Fire Risk Assessment, and inspections of the fire equipment and lighting, are conducted annually.
-Problems are noted, prioritized and acted upon appropriately. - 2.5 Outside teachers, visitors and contractors are required to take note of and follow our emergency procedures. - 2.6 Public events are assessed for all risks, including fire. - 2.7 Fire Drills are held regularly, once a term and timed.
-Records of fire drills are kept in the Logbook in Senior School Reception
+Problems are noted, prioritised, and acted upon appropriately. - 2.5 Outside teachers, visitors and contractors are required to take note of and follow our emergency procedures. - 2.6 Public events are assessed for all risks, including fire. - 2.7 Fire Drills are held regularly once a term and are timed.
+Records of fire drills are kept in the Logbook in the Senior School Reception.